firedrakeproject/Irksome/demos/heat/demo_heat.py.rst

                         solver_parameters=luparams)

 This logic is pretty self-explanatory.
-We use the :class:`TimeStepper`'s `advance` method, which solves the variational problem to compute the Runge-Kutta stage values and then updates the solution.::
+We use the :class:`.TimeStepper`'s :meth:`~.TimeStepper.advance` method, which solves the variational problem to compute the Runge-Kutta stage values and then updates the solution.::

   while (float(t) < 1.0):